cal-itp/benefits/docs/configuration/environment-variables.md

 ### `DJANGO_SUPERUSER_EMAIL`

+!!! info "Local configuration"

+    This setting only affects the app running on localhost

 The email address of the Django Admin superuser created when resetting the database.

 ### `DJANGO_SUPERUSER_PASSWORD`

+!!! info "Local configuration"

+    This setting only affects the app running on localhost

 The password of the Django Admin superuser created when resetting the database.

 ### `DJANGO_SUPERUSER_USERNAME`

+!!! info "Local configuration"

+    This setting only affects the app running on localhost

 The username of the Django Admin superuser created when resetting the database.